Sports Funding 2023-2024

 Feedback from children, staff and parents has been positive and we have seen confidence and sporting skills improve.

-Towards the end of the school year, the children visit an outdoor education facility where they will have the opportunity to participate in exciting adventures.
-Although, cancelled in 2020, in previous years these were:
+Towards the end of the school year, some children got the chance to visit an outdoor education facility where they will have the opportunity to participate in exciting adventures: